Contract risks in consulting and engineering – with Hannah Bryce

 Hannah, what do you enjoy about working in the sector?

-In the role that I have at the moment (and generally with in-house), you don't have to be the perfect lawyer; you can be a little bit grey and bit commercial.
+In the role that I have at the moment (and generally with in-house), you don't have to be the perfect lawyer; you can be a little bit grey and a bit commercial.
 I can certainly do those perfect things with long dissertations, but I get greater enjoyment by making it real for the people I'm working with.
 I am able to supply the tools to get their work done while protecting the company from risks by ensuring our legal concerns are well covered.

 What are the critical challenges for the sector?